Reading Flexowriter SFD Algol-60 tapes

 could be realized without sacrificing the availability of both

-uppercase and lowercase letters, due to the Flexowriter having a
+uppercase and lowercase letters, as the Flexowriter used two

 These peculiarities make translation of Flexowriter code into